 The Simien Mountains Gelada Research Project is committed to uplifting the communities with which we work and conserving the gelada’s endangered natural habitats.
-We collaborate on community- and conservation-focused projects with a number of organizations, including the Ethiopian Wildlife Conservation Authority, the African Wildlife Foundation, the Nicholas Institute for the Environment at Duke University, Engineers Without Borders-ASU Chapter, Debark University, Addis Ababa University, and the Addis Ababa Institute of Technology.
+We collaborate widely on community- and conservation-focused projects, and started the Save the Simiens foundation, a 501(c)(3) non-profit dedicated to protecting the wildlife of the Simien Mountains National Park, Ethiopia, to help us advance our community and conservation goals.

 Plastic to Profits